Fire breathing (circus act): Health and safety

 Performing with fire has many inherent risks to the health and safety of the practitioners.
 Fire breathing has a wider range of risks due to the required technique to create the effect.
 Having an actively spotting trained safety assistant with an appropriate fire blanket and fire extinguisher is an appropriate best practice when fire breathing and is a mandatory clause in most insurance policies for professional fire breathers.

 Fuels

-To increase safety, fire breathers must avoid highly combustible fuels such as alcohol, spirit-based fuels, and most petrochemicals, instead using safer combustibles with a higher flash point (>50 °C).
+To increase safety, fire breathers must avoid highly flammable fuels such as alcohol, spirit-based fuels, and most petrochemicals, instead using safer combustibles with a higher flash point (>50 °C).
 Due to its relatively safe (≈90 °C) flash point, paraffin, or highly purified lamp oil, is the preferred fuel for fire breathing.
 Although corn starch has been cited as a non-toxic fuel, the hazards of inhalation increase the potential risk of lung infections.

 Fuels that are considered especially dangerous include: